Eight Sleep Pod 5 Cover Review: Insights After Four Years as a User

 The cover heats and cools from 110°F to 55°F, and each person sleeping on the bed sets a desired temperature for their zone, then the cover gets prepped 30 minutes before you're scheduled to get into bed each night.

 There’s no worse feeling than continuously rolling over to find a cooler spot on the sheets.
 When I get hot, an easy fix is to turn the AC down to 65°F and let the ceiling fan create some air flow.
-The problem?
-65°F is costly to maintain and my wife hates it that cold.
+But my wife hates it that cold.

 So the multi-thousand dollar question is, does this temperature control actually improve sleep quality?